SoftInstigate/restheart/README.md

 **Note**: RESTHeart works with MongoDB v. **2.6** and later.
 We now test it mainly with **3.6** and **3.4**.

-For detailed information, visit RESTHeart's [website](http://restheart.org), [issues tracker](https://softinstigate.atlassian.net/projects/RH) and [detailed documentation wiki](https://softinstigate.atlassian.net/wiki/x/l4CM).
+For more detailed information, visit RESTHeart's [website](http://restheart.org) and [documentation](http://restheart.org/learn/).

 ### Built on a Solid Foundation

 * The API strictly follows the **RESTful** paradigm.
-* Resources are represented with the [HAL+json](https://softinstigate.atlassian.net/wiki/x/UICM) format.
+* Resources are represented with the [HAL+json](http://restheart.org/learn/representation-format/) format.
 * Built on top of the [Undertow](http://undertow.io) web server.
 * Makes use of few, best-of-breed libraries.
 Check the [pom.xml](https://github.com/SoftInstigate/restheart/blob/master/pom.xml)!